Nuutti-N/Nuutti-N/README.md

 # Hey there, I'm Nuutti! 👋

 💫 About Me
-I'm a 19-year-old backend developer from Finland 🇫🇮, passionate about coding, building projects, and learning something new every day.
+I'm a 19-year-old software developer from Finland 🇫🇮, passionate about coding, building projects, and learning something new every day.
 The goal is to solve human problems, and One day I will go to the IPO!